MicrosoftDocs/well-architected/well-architected/cost-optimization/eliminate-sources-wasted-spending.md

 ### Avoid introducing waste

-The best way to get rid of waste is to avoid it in the first place.
-You want to use strategies that prevent it from being introduced and allow you to catch waste faster.
-Audit processes to avoid introducing waste.
-To help avoid introducing waste, consider these strategies:
+The best way to eliminate sources of wasted spending is to avoid it in the first place.
+To help avoid introducing sources of wasted spending, consider these strategies:

 - *Find the root cause before changing solutions*: Before you fix a problem, make sure you know what's actually causing it.
 For example, if your website is slow, don't just switch to a new system.
 First, figure out why it's slow.
 You might find out that the real issue is something else, like bad database queries.
 Fixing the real problem saves you time and money.
 - *Apply metadata* Applying metadata provides a way to organize and track resources.
 You can categorize and group resources, making it easier to track, delete, and avoid orphaned resources.
 Create a consistent metadata strategy and apply consistently across resources.
 Consider adding owners, anticipated resource duration (`sunset-30d`), and others.